microsoft/PowerToys/README.md

 - The Text Extractor utility [fails to recognize text in some cases on ARM64 devices running Windows 10](https://github.com/microsoft/PowerToys/issues/20278).
 - After installing PowerToys, [the new Windows 11 context menu entries for PowerRename and Image Resizer might not appear before a system restart](https://github.com/microsoft/PowerToys/issues/19124).
 - There are reports of users who are [unable to open the Settings window](https://github.com/microsoft/PowerToys/issues/18015).
-This is being caused by incompatibilities with some applications (RTSS RivaTuner Statistics Server is a known examples of this).
-If you're affected by this, please check the  linked issue to verify if any of the presented solutions works for you.
+This is caused by incompatibilities with some applications (RTSS RivaTuner Statistics Server is a known example of this).
+If you're affected by this, please check the linked issue to verify if any of the presented solutions work for you.

 ### Always on Top